vanus-labs/docs/content/cloud-docs/source/grafana/setup.md

 hide_title: true
 ---

-## Prerequisites
+### Prerequisites

-- A Grafana instance or an account in Grafana cloud
+- A Grafana instance or an account in the Grafana cloud

 ---

-**Perform the following steps to configure your Grafana Source**
+**Perform the following steps to configure your Grafana Source.**

-## Grafana Connection Settings
+### Grafana Connection Settings

 1. Write a name for your connection in Vanus Cloud.
     ![img.png](images/1..png)